KEJO: History

-KFLY

 Dave Hoss acquired control of Midland Broadcasting in late February 1958.
 He applied to the FCC for new call letters for the station and was granted KFLY.

 Radio Broadcasters, Inc., acquired KFLY in January 1963.
 The Federal Communications Commission granted KFLY authorization a few months later to increase its daytime signal strength to 1,000 watts while maintaining the nighttime signal power of 250 watts.
 In October 1966, KFLY-FM (101.5 FM) was launched as an FM sister station, simulcasting duplicating a portion of the AM station's programming and extending its effective coverage area.
 KFLY-FM later switched to a separate format of easy listening and classical music.

 Ted Jackson's Radio Corvallis, Inc., bought KFLY in March 1971.
 The station aired a Top 40 music format throughout the 1970s.
 It carried news from the ABC Contemporary Radio Network.
 KFLY was acquired by the Madgekal Broadcasting Company in August 1977 and the Top 40 format was maintained.
 Mario Pastega, the owner of Madgekal Broadcasting, also owned the local Pepsi-Cola bottling plant.

-KEJO

 After more than 35 years of broadcasting as KFLY, the station was assigned the current KEJO call letters by the FCC on January 31, 1994.
 Pastega chose the new call sign as a tribute to his daughter, Emily Jo, who died as a young adult.

 In June 1999, Madgekal Broadcasting, Inc., reached an agreement to sell this station to Jacor Communications.
 The deal was approved by the FCC on August 24, 1999, and the transaction was consummated on September 1, 1999.
 After Jacor's merger with Clear Channel Communications was completed, the company made application with the FCC in December 2000 to transfer the broadcast license for KEJO to Clear Channel subsidiary Citicasters Licenses, Inc. The transfer was approved by the FCC on January 4, 2001, and the transaction was consummated on June 5, 2001.

 KEJO was granted a construction permit to upgrade to 1,000 watt operation both day and night in November 2001.
 The station received its license to cover this change on September 25, 2003.

-Sale to Bicoastal Media

 In May 2007, Clear Channel Communications, through its Citicasters Licenses, LP, subsidiary, announced an agreement to sell this station to Bicoastal Media subsidiary Bicoastal Willamette Valley, LLC.
 It was part of a 14-station deal valued at $37 million.

 The sale was approved by the FCC on July 2, 2007, and the transaction was consummated on October 1, 2007.
 As part of an internal corporate reorganization in October 2007, Bicoastal Willamette Valley, LLC, applied to transfer the broadcast license for KEJO to Bicoastal Media Licenses V, LLC.
 The transfer was approved by the FCC on October 29, 2007.